Foods that lower cortisol and anxiety (with 3 day meal plan)

 Nuts

-Nuts like almonds, cashews, and pistachios are high in magnesium.
-Currently, available research is suggestive of the beneficial effects of magnesium (Mg) supplementation in mild anxiety and premenstrual symptoms (among other areas) as well as reducing the risk of cardiovascular disease.
+Nuts like almonds, cashews, and pistachios are high in magnesium, which has been shown to have beneficial effects on reducing mild anxiety during premenstrual symptoms as well as the risk of cardiovascular disease.

-Nuts also provide healthy fats and protein which make them a filling snack option.
+Nuts also provide healthy fats and protein making them a filling snack option.
 Try adding some nuts to your yogurt or oatmeal bowl for an easy stress-reducing breakfast!

 Cited Studies: